vojvodic/favorite_countries/README.md

 ## Install

-- Download .zip file or use git to clone repository
+- Download app as ZIP file or use git to clone repository
+- Navigate to the root path of extracted/cloned folder and run *composer install* to install dependencies and *composer dump-autoload* to autoload PHP files

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains over 1500 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.